 Advocacy

 The RHS is the UK’s foremost body for supporting the historical profession and championing History as a discipline.
-The Society’s advocacy work takes place at a range of levels: individual, departmental, sector and discipline.
+The Society’s advocacy work takes place at a range of levels: individual, departmental, sector and disciplinary.

-Previous statements include the Society’s concern at closures, mergers and contractions of UK History departments, especially at post-92 institutions such as Roehampton and support for historians at Goldsmiths, University of London.
+Previous statements include the Society’s concern at closures, mergers and contractions of UK History departments, especially at post-92 institutions such as Roehampton and support for historians at, again, Goldsmiths, University of London.
 Any department that seeks support — for example, with advice on plans to cut or reduce History provision with their institution — may get in touch confidentially with the Society via the President or the Academic Director.
 Individuals with concerns about the discipline may also contact the Society at any time.

 Where appropriate, the Society collaborates with partner organisations to present a coordinated response.
 In resisting cuts and closures, the Society works closely with disciplinary organisations such as History UK and the Arts and Humanities Alliance, an association of UK learned societies.
 Other recent partnerships include the Society’s 2022 Ukraine Scholars at Risk programme, undertaken with other learned societies in History and area studies.